 Green Tea and the Immune System

-A green tea and immune system study found that tea contains antigens that may help avoid cold and flu.
-Tea fights flu and cold.
-It contains antigens that set us up for bacterial attack.
+A study on green tea and the immune system found that tea contains antigens that may help prevent colds and flu.
+Tea fights flu and colds, but it also contains antigens that set us up for bacterial attack.

-Tea contains chemicals known as alkylamine antigens, found in a few microscopic organisms, tumor cells, parasites, and fungi.
-Drinking tea enables our body to defend against them.
+Tea contains chemicals known as alkylamine antigens, which are found in a few microscopic organisms, including tumor cells, parasites, and fungi.
+Drinking tea enables the body to defend against these.

 Antioxidant Activity in Preventing Cancer

-Catechin, a kind of antioxidant in green tea, is thought to have a role in ensuring protection against specific types of cancer, including mammary cancer, after its underlying development has started.
-These catechins are thought to work as cancer-fighting agents, directly keeping the development of cancerous tumors.
-Still, they are also crucial in supporting the immune system as a response from exposure to carcinogens, or known as cancer-causing compounds, as indicated by a 2004 review in "The Journal of Nutrition."
+Catechin, a kind of antioxidant in green tea, is thought to have a role in ensuring protection against specific types of cancer, including mammary cancer after its underlying development has started.
+These catechins are thought to work as cancer-fighting agents, directly preventing the development of cancerous tumors.
+Still, they are also crucial in supporting the immune system as a response to exposure to carcinogens, known as cancer-causing compounds, as indicated by a 2004 review in "The Journal of Nutrition."
 This impact avoids immune system dysfunction when growth is presented or advanced.

 Other Immune Agents and its Strengthening Effects

 Besides their anti-cancerous properties, the antioxidants in green tea help reinforce the immune system.
-By shielding it against harm from compounds known as free radicals and comparative mixes in the body, green tea keeps the immune system running normally.
-Healthy immune systems are better at taking care of contaminations from microbes, parasites, and infections.
+Green tea keeps the immune system running normally by shielding it against harm from compounds known as free radicals and comparative mixes in the body.
+Healthy immune systems are better at handling contamination from microbes, parasites, and infections.

 Treatment of Autoimmune Disease